Larry Goodman

 The answer to that question is complicated based on your situation.
 Insurance companies require a mental health disorder diagnosis to cover the costs of treatment.
 Many of my clients prefer to deal with their insurance companies on their own or not to submit my invoice receipts because they want to protect their personal information.
 There is no way I can guarantee the confidentiality of your personal information once it leaves my office.

-I am a provider for armed service members and their families through TRICARE.
-For all other clients, I provide a "super-bill" for my services, as an "out-of-network provider" that you can submit that to your insurance company for reimbursement.
+I provide a "super-bill" for my services, as an "Out-Of-Network (OON) provider" that you can submit to your insurance company for reimbursement.
 If you have a PPO medical insurance, your reimbursement may be from 30%-60% of my fee for "out-of-network" providers.
+If you have an HMO medical plan, there may no reimbursement.

 I am not a Medicare provider and you will not be able to bill Medicare to pay for my services.